csev/dj4e/assn/django-girls/django_orm/README.md

 ## Django shell

-Open up your local console (not on PythonAnywhere) and type this command:
+Open up your shell console and type this command in the `~/djangogirls` folder:

 {% filename %}command-line{% endfilename %}
 ```